-Outage freezes Tokyo Stock Exchange, world’s 3rd largest

-TOKYO (AP) — Investors in Japan and elsewhere were left scratching their heads Thursday after trading on the Tokyo Stock Exchange, the world’s third largest by market value, was halted for the day due to a technical failure.
+Tokyo Stock Exchange resumes trading after technical outage

+TOKYO (AP) — Tokyo Stock Exchange resumed normal operations Friday after repairs of malfunctions in its computer systems that halted trading for an entire day in the worst such outage ever.

+The Nikkei 225 index jumped 0.7% to 23,354.51 shortly after opening following reports Japan is considering fresh stimulus for the economy.

-The Tokyo Stock Exchange said it was working to restore trading by Friday and would hold a news conference later in the day.
-There was no indication that the outage resulted from hacking or other cybersecurity breaches.
+There was no indication that the outage at the world’s third-largest exchange resulted from hacking or other cybersecurity breaches.

-The Japan Exchange Group issued a statement saying that a hardware failure caused a malfunction in the backup device meant to kick in if there was a technical problem.

-“TSE is currently planning to replace the hardware and taking steps, including other maintenance, to ensure normal trading from tomorrow onwards,” it said.
+“We are extremely sorry for the troubles we have caused,” exchange President and Chief Executive Koichiro Miyahara told reporters late Thursday.

+Miyahara and other exchange officials said a computer hardware device they called “machine one” failed and the backup “machine two” didn’t kick in, so stock price information was not being relayed properly.

-The statement said rebooting the system during a trading session would have caused confusion for investors and other market participants, “which would make it difficult to execute smooth trading.”
+The officials characterized the problem as a memory malfunction and said that rebooting the system during a trading session would have caused confusion for investors and other market participants.

-“TSE sincerely apologizes for any inconvenience caused to investors and the people related to stock market,” it said.
+Perplexed passers-by studied quote-less electronic screens in Tokyo’s financial district and newspapers’ evening editions carried listed company’s names, but blank prices.

 The Japan Exchange Group is the world’s third largest bourse after the New York Stock Exchange and Nasdaq, with market capitalization of nearly $6 trillion.

+The malfunction of basic hardware drew attention to vulnerabilities in the country’s digital systems.
+Newly appointed Prime Minister Yoshihide Suga has made upgrading such infrastructure a priority, viewing it as critical to Japan’s competitiveness.

-Previous outages occurred when the “arrowhead” system created by Fujitsu to handle its electronic trading became overwhelmed with too many orders at one time.
+Previous outages occurred when the huge “Arrowhead” system created by Fujitsu to handle its electronic trading, which officials said involves some 350 servers, became overwhelmed with too many orders at one time.

 That’s what happened on Oct.
 9, 2018, according to a release on the TSE’s website.
 But during that disruption, some backup systems for trading continued to function as was the case in earlier outages.